FRC-2928/FRC-Programmer-Training/docs/SoftwareInstall/vendorSoftware.md

 - "vendordeps"
 - "Robotbuilder"

-Place the `maven/com/ctre` and `vendordeps/Pheonix.json` folders inside of the respective directories of the WPILib installation folder.
+Place the `maven/com/ctre` and `vendordeps/Pheonix6.json` folders inside of the respective directories of the WPILib installation folder.
 This is typically located in `~/wpilib/202Y` directory.

 Instructions on adding Phoenix to your FRC vscode project can be found [here](https://phoenix-documentation.readthedocs.io/en/latest/ch05a_CppJava.html).

 The **Robotbuilder** folder contains Robotbuilder extensions for using CTRE classes.
 It currently contains the Talon FX, CANCoder, Talon SRX, Victor SPX, CANifier, and Pigeon IMU extensions.
 Take the desired extension folder (eg. "Talon SRX") and place it in `~\wpilib\2022\Robotbuilder\extensions`.

 ### Migrating to Phoenix6
+To migrate a project to Phoenix6 API follow these steps:

-Install [Phoenix6](https://pro.docs.ctr-electronics.com/en/latest/docs/installation/installation.html) libraries in VSCode.
-Remove the older phoenix libraries.
-Remove the red-underlined imports.
+- Remove the older phoenix libraries.
+Go to `vendordeps` folder and delete the `phoenix.json` file.

+- Install [Phoenix6](https://pro.docs.ctr-electronics.com/en/latest/docs/installation/installation.html) libraries in VSCode.

+- Remove any red-underlined imports in your code.

-Remove the `WPI_` from all of the class definitions.
+- Remove the `WPI_` from all of the class definitions.
 Use the mouse over to `import` new classes.
 Note that the second `c` in the *CANcoder* class is lowercase.

-To apply a configurarion.
+- Update your code to apply the new syntax for configuring Phoenix hardware.
 See [Configuration](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/api-usage/configuration.html) Phoenix6 documentation.
 Also see [Configuring Motors and Encoders](../RoboRIO/motorConfig.md) in this documentation.

-To apply a control request.
+- Update your code to apply hardware control requests.
 See the [Control Requests](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/api-usage/control-requests.html) documentation.
 Also see [Motor Control](../RoboRIO/motorControl.md) in this documentation.

 Another resource is the [Phoenix6](https://github.com/CrossTheRoadElec/Phoenix6-Examples/tree/main/java) example code on GitHub.

-In order to select values from the Phoenix hardware you need to import these:
+In order to select data values (referred to as *Signal Values*) from the Phoenix hardware you need to import these classes:

     import com.ctre.phoenix6.BaseStatusSignal;
     import com.ctre.phoenix6.StatusSignal;